apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Theoretically there's no reason why
 You can set the loss/rewards however you want

+### ZO Context Extension

+TODO

 ### ZO-Muon

 Yeah, [this totally exists](https://arxiv.org/abs/2602.17155) and it also works.
 I think that's really cool.
 Nesterov momentum also works the way you want it to, as it does not depend on anything but your gradient update, which is to say the pseudograd.
-You can just polar-orthogonalize your pseudograd, it turns out.
+You can just polar-orthogonalize your pseudograd, it turns out

-## Optimal Architecture
+## Research Proposals

-### Why would we want to scale depth over width?

-* Better sequential reasoning (Better on hard problems, better benchmark perf)
-  * Recurrence-completeness?
-* Smaller kvcache
-* Faster

-### Why is this hard

-* Stability issues (vanishing/exploding gradients) in backprop
-  * This gets worse for RNNs the longer your sequence length, hence Truncated Backpropagation Through Time (TBTT)
-* Residual connections exist to solve this to an extent

-* Attention or recurrence?
-  * Efficient attention vs RNN state space blowup still reasonable scaling limit
 * ZO has the ability to scale depth and recurrence without having to do TBTT
 * Pseudograds don't have the vanishing/exploding problems of real grads
 * Skip connections kill you because they blow up the activation mem requirements and group layers